asaikali/docker-compose-postgres/README.md

 ```

 In order to have a repeatable build we use a specific version of the pgAdmin container
 `dpage/pgadmin4:9.13`.
-David Page is the lead developer and maintainer of pgAdmin so
+The `dpage` namespace belongs to Dave Page, the lead developer and
-`dpage/pgadmin4` is a good container image to use.
+maintainer of the pgAdmin project — this is the official container image for pgAdmin.

 pgAdmin can run in one of two modes desktop mode or server mode.
 When running in
 desktop mode pgAdmin assumes that it can only be reached from a developer's workstation